therenegar/launch/README.md

 Create tabs, and up to 10 pages per tab.
 Export the contents to a text file with `Export`.
 You can also send the contents to the printer with `Print`.
 The text contents are persisted when you close the Note, and will be there when the program is re-opened.

-Choose `Clr` to erase the notepad. `Chars` shows a character palette to insert extended/special characters.
+Choose `Clr` to erase everything on the current page. `Chars` shows a character palette to insert extended/special characters.

 Text can be marked holding down the `Shift` key - and then Cut (`CTRL+X`), Copied (`CTRL+C`) or Pasted (`CTRL+V`) anywhere on the page, other pages, or pages in other tabs.